Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/Magician_Lord_hacks/README.md

 ![](/Magician_Lord_hacks/Hacking_Magician_Lord_02.jpg)

 ## Step 3: a cheap accessible bank selector
-![](/Magician_Lord_hacks/AES_MVS_hack.png)

 I'm cheap and I know how to use a screwdriver: let's do the cheapest possible bank switcher.
 Of course, it works.
+Now you can experience the pain of the Set 1 version of Magician Lord and the ACFH hack!

+![](/Magician_Lord_hacks/AES_MVS_hack.png)